LivingLogic/LivingLogic.Python.xist/docs/UL4.rst

 The inverted containment test (via ``not in``) is available too.

-Attribute access in the template code maps the dictionary style getitem access in the data object::
+Attribute access in the template code maps to dictionary style getitem access in the data object::

 	from ll import ul4c